Cognitive Behavioral Therapy & Body Image

 The Behavioral Component

-The behavioral part of CBT works off these basic assumptions:
+The behavioral part of CBT works off these basic assumptions:5

 • Psychological disorders, such as body dysmorphic disorder, involve counterproductive behavior.

-• Changes in dysfunctional behavior lead to positive changes in emotions and thoughts.
+• Changes in dysfunctional behavior (such as through exposure to fears related to BDD) can lead to positive changes in emotions and thoughts.

-Cognitive behavior therapy helps people overcome difficulties by identifying and changing those behaviors that contribute to forming and maintaining destructive thoughts and emotions.
+Cognitive behavioral therapy helps people overcome difficulties by identifying and changing those behaviors that contribute to the formation and maintenance of destructive thoughts and emotions.

 How CBT Can Change Body Image

-Cognitive behavioral therapy uses thought-challenging (also known as cognitive restructuring) to challenge negative thinking patterns that contribute to destructive thoughts by replacing them with more positive, productive ways of thinking.
+Cognitive behavioral therapy uses thought-challenging (also known as cognitive restructuring) to disrupt negative thinking patterns that contribute to BDD.

 1. Identify Negative Thoughts

-With negative body image, physical appearance is given an abundance of importance related to self-worth.
-Those who suffer from body dysmorphic disorder may believe that a particular physical attribute defines them or casts them in such unfavorable light that they are essentially worthless.
+With negative body image, physical appearance is given excessive importance in terms of self-worth.
+Those who suffer from body dysmorphic disorder may believe that a particular physical attribute defines them or casts them in such an unfavorable light that they are essentially worthless.

 Recognizing these inaccurate perceptions is difficult once they take hold.
 An experienced therapist can facilitate this process to identify irrational and destructive thoughts.